collective/collective.geo.geographer/README.txt

 There's a conflict with an event registration from Plone4ArtistsVideo (p4a.plonevideo, specifically).
-A method from P4A Video gets called to try and update a 'ObjectGeoreferencedEvent' from zgeo.geographer when one tries to assign coordinates to a file marked with the p4a video subtype.
+A method from P4A Video gets called to try and update a 'ObjectGeoreferencedEvent' when one tries to assign coordinates to a file marked with the p4a video subtype.
 A monkey patch in this package works around the issue at present.

 Contributors
 ============